mivp-agent/mivp-agent.github.io/README.md

 Follow the instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation) to install Anaconda or Miniconda.

-Assure that your terminal prompt is now prefixed by the conda environment that is currently activated as bellow
+Assure that your terminal prompt is now prefixed by the conda environment that is currently activated as below

 ```
 (base) $